-It is called the LPMI ( Lender Paid Mortgage Insurance).
-The is a one-time upfront private mortgage insurance program.
-Homebuyers with less than 20% down payment can qualify for conventional loans with no monthly PMI as long as they pay a one-time upfront private mortgage insurance premium.
+Homebuyers with less than 20% down payment can qualify for conventional loans with no monthly PMI if they pay the one-time upfront lender-paid mortgage insurance.

 Second Homes And Investment Property Conventional Mortgages